Nihal27055/New-folder/README.md

 - **Responsive Design**: Adapts to different screen sizes and devices
 - **Custom Styling**: All styling is done with inline CSS for simplicity
 - **Semantic HTML**: Properly structured HTML with semantic elements
+- **Navigation**: The "Features" button in the navigation links to the features section of the page

 ## Preview